gwilym/php-resque/README.markdown

 	class My_Job
 	{
+		protected $args;

+		public function __construct ($args)
+		{
+			$this->args = $args;
+		}

 		public function setUp()
 		{
 			// ...
 Set up environment for this job
 		}

 		public function perform()
 		{
 			// ..
 Run job
 		}

 		public function tearDown()
 		{
 			// ...
 Remove environment for this job
 		}
 	}

+The setUp and tearDown methods can also be used to create libraries of related jobs through class inheritance where all jobs extending from a base job class contain the same or similar setUp and tearDown methods.

 ### Tracking Job Statuses ###